da99/okdoki/README.md

-The node/express version of unixoxo.
+The node/express version of okdoki.com.